Bright Yellow Watery Diarrhea: Top Causes

 Impact on Nutrient Absorption

-As the body’s digestion accelerates owing to stress or other influences, it can markedly diminish the duration accessible for nutrients to be assimilated appropriately.
+When the body’s digestion accelerates due to stress or other influences, it reduces the time available for the body to absorb nutrients effectively.

 Stress amplifies this imbalance, as heightened anxiety triggers the “fight or flight” response, speeding up the digestive process.